risingwavelabs/risingwave-docs-legacy/cloud/cluster-export-metrics.md

 slug: /export-metrics
 ---

 This article describes how to use metrics API to export metrics from a RisingWave Cloud cluster to various monitoring systems like Prometheus, DataDog, and InfluxDB.
-The metrics include all major components such as `etcd`, `frontend`, `compute`, `compactor`, and `meta`, except for those starting with `go.*`.
+The metrics include all major components such as `etcd`, `frontend`, `compute`, `compactor`, and `meta`.

 ## Step 1: Generate API key